tamoor008/Daraz-Profit-Calculator/README.md

 # Daraz Profit Calculator

-A React + Vite + TypeScript application for calculating profitability of Daraz orders with support for FBM (Fulfillment by Merchant) and FBD (Fulfillment by Daraz) fulfillment types.
+A React + Vite + TypeScript application for calculating profitability of Daraz orders.
 The UI is split into reusable, self-contained modules so future features can be added without touching existing surfaces.

 ## Features